vamsisuddamalla181/ecommerce-frontend/README.md

-while running the front end check the port number and update in the cars
+while running the front end check the port number and update in the cors in backend